-Aimed to improve the efficiency and integrity of European capital markets, MiFID II comes into effect on 3 January 2018.
+Aimed to improve the efficiency and integrity of European capital markets, Markets in Financial Instruments Directive (MiFID II) takes effect on 3 January 2018.

-While MiFID II applies directly to investment firms within the European Economic Area (EEA), the widened scope also includes all trading or execution venues conducting business with the EEA.
+While MiFID II applies directly to investment firms within the European Economic Area (EEA), the scope includes all trading or execution venues conducting business with the EEA.

 Successful implementation of a comprehensive data strategy is the key to compliance in this new regulatory environment.

-MiFID II introduces new transparency requirements for ETFs, certificates, bonds, structured finance products, emission allowances and derivatives.
-Before formulating a binding quotation on a financial instrument, you’ll need to identify whether the instrument is subject to reporting requirements, and, if so, with what immediacy.
+MiFID II introduces new transparency requirements for ETFs, certificates, bonds, structured finance products, derivatives and emission allowances.
+When providing binding quotations for, or transacting in financial instruments, checks will be required to determine whether the instrument is subject to reporting requirements, and, if so, with what immediacy.

 We can assist with new security-level Reference Data fields that assess the liquid status of individual securities and their respective waivers for quotes and deferrals for trades.
 This includes thresholds applicable to firms as well as Systematic Internalisers (LIS - large in scale and SSTI - size specific to instrument).